yikai82/course_note_DSI_AI_ML/module_1_git/how_to_Git-02-guide_ver02.md

-git status                          # it should point to the assignment branch git remote -v                       # check the remote setting git remote add upstream [url]       # set up the upstream git log [branch/name]               # if no branch name is given, it will output you current HEAD git log upstream/main               # upstream/main is where I assigned for the UofT-DSI/sql git log assignment..upstream/main   # this will show if there is any different, if it is return empty, you should be good.
+git status                          # it should point to the assignment branch git remote -v                       # check the remote setting git remote add upstream [url]       # set up the upstream git fetch upstream main git log origin                      # if no branch name is given, it will output you current HEAD git log upstream/main               # upstream/main is where I assigned for the UofT-DSI/sql,
+                                    # need to fetch first to generate log
+git log assignment..upstream/main   # this will show if there is any different,
+                                    # if it is return empty, you should be good.

-## If there is difference
+## If there is difference S
-git fetch upstream main
 git pull upstream main              # you will see conflict message git pull --no-rebase upstream main  # this will download the update to you local repo git push                            # this will push update to your repo assignment on GitHub